Luxury spending in Europe hit by drop in tourist demand

 In Britain, the Office of National Statistics said tourist numbers were down 1 percent in January, after a strong November and December.

-Data from tax refund company Global Blue, meanwhile, point to a moderation in spending growth by travellers.
+Data from tax refund company Global Blue, meanwhile, point to a moderation in spending growth by travelers.

 Total sales to tourists in Italy, for example, rose 7 percent in February, compared with an increase of 19 percent in January and February combined, and a rise of 32 percent in December, Global Blue said.

-“A slowdown was expected and it is just happening,” said a sale assistant at Valextra, the Italian maker of coloured leather handbags with a price tag of above 800 euros.
+“A slowdown was expected and it is just happening,” said a sale assistant at Valextra, the Italian maker of colored leather handbags with a price tag of above 800 euros.

 Italy’s retail association Confesercenti forecast a decline of between 10 and 15 percent in the arrivals of tourists to the country for the Easter holidays this year compared with 2012, as a deep recession drags on.